US Building Permits Scraper - Construction Leads, 13 Cities avatar

 FAQ

-Is this legal?
 Yes.
-All data comes from official government open-data portals that cities publish explicitly for public use, via their documented APIs (Socrata, Carto, CKAN).
+All data comes from official government open-data portals that cities publish for public use, accessed through their documented APIs (Socrata, Carto, CKAN).
 No scraping of protected or private systems.

-What about homeowner privacy?
-This actor deliberately does not output homeowner/owner name fields, even where cities publish them.
-Lead generation needs the contractor and the project — not the resident.
-Contractor and business names are included because they are commercial actors on public commercial records.
+No. This actor deliberately excludes owner and homeowner name fields even where a city publishes them.
+Lead buyers need the contractor and the project, not resident personal data.
+Contractor and business names are included because they are commercial records.

-Why isn't my city listed?
-Many cities (Miami, Denver, DC, Phoenix, …) run their permits on ArcGIS or Accela portals that need per-city integration — they're on the roadmap.
-If your city has a Socrata portal, paste the dataset resource URL and it will likely work today.
+Many cities run permits on ArcGIS Hub or Accela, which require per-city integration.
+Miami, Denver, DC, and Phoenix are examples.
+If your city has a Socrata portal, try pasting the dataset resource URL directly, it will often work today.
 Unsupported cities are logged in the run, never silently dropped.

-A city returned fewer permits than my cap — why?
-Either the issuedAfter window contains fewer permits, or the city published fewer records.
+Either the issuedAfter window contained fewer permits, or the city published fewer records in total.
 The run log shows per-city counts.